 Other Palm Oil Soap Recipes

-If you’re looking for more recipes with palm oil (in a mixture) check out the following links:
+If you’re looking for more recipes with palm oil (this time in a mixture) check out the following links:

 - Homemade Rosemary Soap